CloudWithChris/cloudwithchris.com/content/episode/sudoku-social.md

 ---
 Date: "2021-05-05T12:00:00Z"
 Description: "Ever thought about what it takes to host a game in the Cloud?
 Well, this is the series for you!
 On the first Wednesday of every month, we explore Cloud Concepts that impact your journey to a connected multiplayer gaming experience!
 In this session, Chris is joined by Dominic who has recently been through the process of building his own game, Sudoku Social!
-Dom will talk all about his experiences and jorney of making this fun and mind-challenging sudoku multiplayer experience!"
+Take the classic puzzle game and adding a cross-platform social twist with the cloud.
+Sudoku Social has been a passion project to learn game development and bring players together to answer the ultimate question.
+Who is the fastest Sudoku player?"
 PublishDate: "2021-05-05T12:00:00Z"
-Title: CGN4 - Cloud Gaming Notes Episode 4 - Building a multi-player Sudoku Game (Sudoku Social)
+Title: CGN4 - Cloud Gaming Notes Episode 4 - Cross-platform social Sudoku with Azure PlayFab
 categories:
 - Architecture
 - Gaming